 A photofacial is a 30-minute procedure in which intense pulses of light are used to penetrate deep into the skin.
 IPL photorejuvenation then causes collagen and blood vessels below the epidermis to constrict, reducing redness and age lines.
 The procedure involves only minimal discomfort, while the redness and swelling that sometimes occur after treatment disappear shortly.
 Most benefits of a photofacial occur gradually in the weeks following treatment.
 For even greater cosmetic enhancement, patients may also opt for SkinTyte™, a procedure that uses infrared light waves to achieve tightening of the skin and reduction of fine lines.

 Donath Facial Plastic Surgery – Alexander S. Donath, M.D., F.A.C.S.

 Cincinnati native Dr. Donath is a facial plastic surgeon who specializes in cosmetic medicine with special qualifications in rhinoplasty, facelifting, blepharoplasty (eyelid lifting), and fat transfer (volume lifting).
 The doctor offers his patients both non-surgical and surgical fixes to improve a wide variety of aesthetic concerns.
 Dr. Donath has been trained by physicians in New York, NY and Beverly Hills, CA, and lectures internationally to help ensure his patients have the latest and best techniques at his hometown practice in the Midwest.

-Call 1-877-416-FACE (3223) to reach Cincinnati Facial Plastic Surgery, or complete the Contact Us schedule a consultation with Dr. Donath at his Cincinnati or Dayton offices.
+Call (513) 891-5438 to reach Donath Facial Plastic Surgery, or complete the Contact Us schedule a consultation with Dr. Donath at his Cincinnati or Dayton offices.